jeppebundsgaard/DanNet2HunspellThesaurus/README.md

 ## Include in LibreOffice OXT-files
 Unpack the .oxt-file (it is a zip-archive), add or replace the two thesaurus files: `th_da_DK.dat` and `th_da_DK.idx`.
 Zip it back again.

+The `da_DK incl dannet thesaurus.oxt` file in the root folder has the latest thesaurus integrated.
+Install it in LibreOffice.

 ## Author
 Jeppe Bundsgaard, jeppe@bundsgaard.net.